How to Become a Social Worker

 You can also become a certified social worker by earning your master of social work degree after completing a bachelor’s degree in another subject.
 If you intend to enroll in an MSW program, you don’t necessarily need to have earned a BSW—any bachelor’s degree will suffice.
 Many social workers study behavioral sciences like psychology, sociology, communications, or political science during their undergraduate education.

 When asking how long it takes to become a social worker, the benefit of obtaining a BSW over other bachelor’s degrees is that it may help you complete your MSW faster.
 Some universities offer accelerated MSW programs for students who come in with their BSW.
-These advanced standing programs may take less time to complete.
+These advanced standing MSW programs may take less time to complete.
 As a result, earning your BSW before graduate school may enable you to start your social work career sooner than later.

 However, if you have already completed an unrelated bachelor’s degree, you still have options within this field.
 You may simply need to complete a few prerequisites in addition to your MSW coursework.